prezschaefer/cicici/docs/README.md

 ## Table of Contents
 1. [Character Sheets](#character-sheets) - Links to character sheet PDF's, typically by level
 2. [Historical Accounts](#historical-accounts) - Set of songs (historical accounts) of Carric's journeys
+3. [Publications](#publications) - Series of tomes and works produced by Carric throughout his life

 ## Character Sheets
 Links to character sheet PDF's.
 Please keep in mind they do not render well in Github, so you should download it to view it properly.